justintricate/justintricate/README.md

 ###

-<p align="left">8+ years in FinTech, and 6 years of military experience.
-Passionate about learning new technologies and eager to bring innovative solutions to the industry.
-Open to relocation, and committed to continuous learning and professional growth.</p>
+<p align="left">React/JS/TS software engineer with a passion for accessibility.
+Army veteran, pizza enjoyer, and excited for the next adventure in life.
+8+ years in FinTech, and 6 years of military experience.
+Texas Tech alumni (wreck 'em!) and fan of cute cats.

+If you're interested in connecting or learning more about my experience and skills, please feel free to message me.
+I love to chat!</p>

 ###